kainonly/ngx-ckeditor4/README.md

 #### Configuration

-You must import NgxCkeditorModule inside your main application module (usually named AppModule) with forRoot to be able to use ckeditor component.
+You must import NgxCkeditorModule inside your main application module (usually named AppModule) with forRoot to be able to use ckeditor component.`fileUploadRequest(event)` & `fileUploadResponse(event)` is general definition.

 ```typescript
 import { NgModule } from '@angular/core';